projg2/python-guide/distutils.rst

    and an explicit ``BDEPEND`` on ``dev-python/cython`` needs to be added.
 However, regenerating them is recommended anyway, cf. `packages using Cython`_.

-Nevertheless, in some cases sdist archives (or even a combination of both archive kinds) will be preferable because of pregenerated files that may require Internet access or have problematic dependencies (e.g. NodeJS).

 .. _Python Package Index (PyPI): https://pypi.org/